opsdisk/metagoofil/README.md

 ## Introduction

-metagoofil searches Google for specific types of files being publicly hosted on a domain and downloads them to your local box.
-Undert the hood, it uses the Google query below to find all the `.pdf` files being hosted on `example.com` and downloads a local copy.
+metagoofil searches Google for specific types of files being publicly hosted on a web site and optionally downloads them to your local box.
+This is useful for Open Source Intelligence gathering, penetration tests, or determining what files your organization is leaking to search indexers like Google.
+As an example, it uses the Google query below to find all the `.pdf` files being hosted on `example.com` and optionally downloads a local copy.

 ```none
 site:example.com filetype:pdf